tcae/FollowUpward/README.md

 ipython is an interactive interpreter environment above python.
 It provides magical single line % and cell %% commands.
 Jupyter notebooks is a spin-off of ipython.

 Jupyter notebooks support interactive computing environment for different programming languages (although created initially for python)

+## To do

+- ActiveFeatures class shall be bound to the classifier and loaded with it
+- Use trading from interactive dashboard
+- limit bookkeeping safe_cache to 2* chs.ActiveFeatures.history() to avoid unnecessary large files